-Using loosely coupled interfaces and modern data-centric technologies was crucial early on in the project to quickly integrate the tools (less than a day in each case for proof-of-concept) and validate the overall technical approach.
+Using loosely coupled interfaces and modern data-centric technologies early in the project was crucial to quickly integrate the tools (less than a day in each case for proof-of-concept) and validate the overall technical approach.
 The next section provides insights into the data architecture and lessons learned along the way.

-Integrated Architecture
+3. Integrated Architecture